zji90/GSCA/README.md

 For users who are not familiar with GSCA, here is a demonstration video on Youtube for a quick walk-through: https://www.youtube.com/watch?v=1OeZ1PAUMhw

 ## FAQ
+### 1. Why GSCA GUI does not react in Chrome?
+Due to the potential compatibility issues, in some cases GSCA GUI may not react in Chrome.
+One solution is to change the default web browser to IE (Windows) or Safari (Mac) and launch GSCA GUI again in R. Another solution is to download and install Rstudio and launch GSCA GUI within Rstudio.

-### 1. Can I directly use the gene expression profiles in the four data packages?
+### 2. Can I directly use the gene expression profiles in the four data packages?
 Yes.
 The four data packages are built primarily for the use of GSCA, but can also be used for other purposes.
 Note that the four data packages are stored in hdf5 format.
 To build a complete gene expression matrix for Affymoe4302Expr data package for example, run the following commands in R:
 ```{r }